-Old Earth Creationism is an umbrella term used to describe biblical creationists who deny that the universe was created within the last 6,000 to 10,000 years over the course of six consecutive 24-hour days.
+Answer: Old Earth Creationism is an umbrella term used to describe biblical creationists who deny that the universe was created within the last 6,000 to 10,000 years over the course of six consecutive 24-hour days.
 Rather, Old Earth Creationists believe that God created the universe and its inhabitants (including a literal Adam and Eve) over a much longer period of time than is allowed for by Young Earth Creationists.
 The list of notable Christian leaders who are at least open to an Old Earth interpretation is a long one and that list continues to grow.
 The list includes men such as Walter Kaiser, Norman Geisler, William Dembski, J.I.
 Packer, J.P.
 Moreland, Philip E. Johnson, and Chuck Colson, as well the late Francis Schaefer and Old Testament scholar Gleason Archer.

 Old Earth Creationists usually agree with the mainstream scientific estimates of the age of the universe, humanity, and Earth itself while at the same time rejecting the claims of modern evolutionary theorists with respect to biological evolution.
 Old Earth Creationists and their Young Earth Creationist brothers hold several important points in common, including

 1) The literal creation of the universe out of nothing a finite time ago (creation ex nihilo).